particle-iot/docs/src/content/reference/cellular/lte-cat-1-expansion.md

 # {{title}}

 This document describes the expansion of available countries for LTE Cat 1, made in May 2022.
-This support is available immediately on existing EtherSIM compatible Tracker and B Series SoM devices.
+This support is available immediately on existing EtherSIM compatible Tracker and B-Series SoM devices.

 ## Devices with expanded coverage